MitchelAwesome/design-patterns-sandbox/src/Patterns/Decorator/readme.md

-Decorator pattern to compress simple files. in this example we compress a simple css file.
+# Decorator Pattern
 https://refactoring.guru/design-patterns/decorator

+Decorator is a **structural design** pattern that lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.

+# Sandbox
+In this sandbox we use the decorator pattern to compress a file.